Last Updated on January 20, 2022

 - It’s not a takedown bow so you might have a little difficulty transporting it.

-- It costs about $600.
+- It’s pricey.
 This is a con only if you can’t meet the expense of this bow.

 Bottom Line: If you’re looking for quality performance and you can spare its price, then there’s no need to think twice, go ahead and purchase this exquisite hunting associate.